dserafim1999/my-big-life/README.md

 ## Configuration

 A few parameters need to be adjusted in order to run the backend.
 A JSON file should be created so that it can be passed as a parameter when launching the program.
+A default configuration file, as well as the required directories, will be created and ignored in the _.gitignore_ when running the [setup](setup.bat) script.
+However, you can define another configurations file and directories if you so desire.

+The required parameters are:
 - **input_path**: defines the directory where the input .gpx files are located
 - **backup_path**: defines the directory where the original .gpx files are saved after processing
 - **output_path**: defines the directory where the processed .gpx files will be stored